 Alternative Exposure grants directly fund visual arts projects that provide frameworks of support for artists to create and continue their work.
 Alternative Exposure is focused on supporting projects that present the work of more than one artist.
-Both individuals and groups are eligible to apply.
+Both individuals organizing on behalf of multiple artists and groups are eligible to apply.
 If applying as a group, the artistic group or venue can be either long-standing or formed specifically for this opportunity.

-• Resulting project activities must be accessible and presented to the public within the San Francisco Bay Area.
+• Project activities must be accessible and presented to the public within the San Francisco Bay Area.

 WHAT ALTERNATIVE EXPOSURE DOES NOT SUPPORT

-• Work that is not based in, or strongly related to the "visual arts" (see above description of “visual arts”).
+• Work that is not based in, or strongly related to the visual arts.

 • An individual artist seeking support to make their own work.

-• Individual artists whose work includes groups of people in its creation, but whose finished work is solely considered that of the individual artist’s, not the collaborative group as a whole.
+• Individual artists whose work includes groups of people in its creation, but whose finished work is solely considered that of the individual artist, not the collaborative group as a whole.

 REVIEW PROCESS AND SELECTION CRITERIA